As those that have shared adventures with SUP Norway know. There is so much more to our expeditions than we can display on a web page.

 We love to surprise you with the unexpected and curious along the way.
 From local Norwegian delicacies to secret spots and spontaneous activities, we love challenging preconceptions and exceeding our guests expectations in providing outstanding life experiences.

 Our focus is on fun and being totally present with ourselves and nature.
-This and the awe inspiring grandeur – the sheer majesty of the nature we are blessed with in Western Norway – are the main reasons that many of our guests often report profound experiences.
+Together with the awe inspiring grandeur and sheer majesty of the nature we are blessed with in Western Norway are the reasons that many of our guests often report profound experiences.

 Sognefjord is the longest & deepest navigable fjord in the world and one of it’s arms – Nærøyfjord – is undoubtedly the most spectacular.

 Imagine paddling beautiful Nærøyfjord, surrounded by shear mountains and snow-covered peaks that stand 1700 meters above sea level, with picturesque villages and literally hundreds of waterfalls along it’s length.

 Whether spotting porpoise or sea-eagles, paddling up to a thundering waterfall, laughing around the camp-fire or just chilling in the most beautiful nature there is, people who join us here are invariably blown-away by the experience.
 Your drinking supply is from the many granite filtered pure waterfalls.
 It is the sweetest water you have ever tasted, guaranteed!
 No filter required.
 If you are after adventure and incredible nature, you can find it here with SUP Norway.
 This is definitely a bucket-list trip.

 At this time of year we can have up to 20 hours of light and our days are long and relaxed.